 We are proud to be one of the longest-accredited hospitals in Mississauga.
-Our last inspection was in the autumn of 2014.
+Our last inspection was March 15, 2018.
 In March of 2015 six of us (Alicia [and daughter Erilyn], Tamara, Tori, Alex, Dr Gitte and Mark) flew to Tampa, Florida, to accept an award for having been accredited for 25 years!

 We are grateful to Dr Hainish for having had the vision and determination to become accredited so soon after he started the hospital.

 NOTE: There is no Canadian equivalent of this organization, therefore we have chosen to join the American one.

 Not only are we members of the AAFP, we are very proud to have achieved GOLD LEVEL cat-friendly status with this organization since 2013!

 This means that we pay special attention to the needs of cats, including how to handle, examine, and hospitalize them, as well as special considerations for pain management, surgery and dentistry.
 Click HERE to jump to our "We love cats" page for more info.